Aveek-Saha/Movie-Script-Database/README.md

 This is still a work in progress so stay tuned for updates.

 There are three steps to the whole process:
-1. Collect data from various sources
+1. Collect data from various sources - Scrape websites for scripts in HTML, txt, doc or pdf format
-2. Remove duplicates from different sources
+2. Remove duplicates from different sources - Automatically remove as many deplicates from different sources as possible
-3. Get correct metadata about the movies
+3. Collect metadata - Get metadata about the scripts for additional processing

 The sources that scripts are collected from are:
 - [IMSDb](https://www.imsdb.com/)